fandres51/personal-web/README.md

 # personal-web
-This repository contains my own personal web page (my contact and my blog)
+This repository will contain my own personal web page (my contact and my blog)